sentairanger/Torvalds-Computer-Vision/README.md

 ### Video Demo

 I added a video demo to the repo, but you will have to click on it to see it due to its file size.
-Update, I added another video and a GIF of the robot running with the NCS2.
+I added another video and a GIF of the robot running with the NCS2.

 ### Note on running this with other hardware